pytorch/serve/README.md

     brew cask install java8
     ```

-### Installing Multi Model Server with pip
+### Installing TorchServe with pip

 #### Setup

 **Step 1:** Setup a Virtual Environment

-We recommend installing and running Multi Model Server in a virtual environment.
+We recommend installing and running TorchServe in a virtual environment.
 It's a good practice to run and install all of the Python dependencies in virtual environments.
 This will provide isolation of the dependencies and ease dependency management.

 One option is to use Virtualenv.
 This is used to create virtual Python environments.
 You may install and activate a virtualenv for Python 2.7 as follows: